MSD80 to MSD81 Upgrade for N54 Engine

 30BA DME digital motor electronics, internal failure

-In case of bank 2 then there are these errors/codes:
+In the case of bank 2 then there are these errors/codes:

 29D0 Combustion Misfire, Cylinder 4